djcolon/helder_uk/content/articles/understanding_pointers/index.md

 We modified the value referenced by the pointer inside the function rather than returning it from the function.
-Whilst this may be the right approach when you want to avoid passing around large chunks of memory, it is better to avoid doing this, as this causes a
+Whilst this may be the right approach when you want to avoid passing around large chunks of memory, it is better to avoid doing this.
+This causes a
 [side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science))
 which will make your program harder to reason about, and harder to test.